ejrh/hex/INSTALL.md

 The executable and tests should be run from the main project directory.

+To set the build type, use one of these commands:

+    (cd build; rm -f CMakeCache.txt; cmake -D CMAKE_BUILD_TYPE=Debug ..)
+    (cd build; rm -f CMakeCache.txt; cmake -D CMAKE_BUILD_TYPE=Release ..)

 Dependencies
 ------------

 These are the packages required on Linux.
 A similar set is required for Windows but must be installed and configured manually.

   * cmake
   * libboost-dev